 In the last year or so this ‘Golden Arrow’ has been regularly used as its makers intended – it has been driven!
 The car has been taken to a number of classic car shows, events and Vintage Car Club outings in and around south east Queensland.
 The car was also displayed at Motorclassica, Australia’s international Concours d’Elegance and classic car show in October 2018.

-The current keepers of this fabulous car have decided it’s time to move on to the next project and have made the decision to sell.
-This Alfa Romeo 6C 2500 Sport Freccia d’Oro is now offered for sale publicly for the first time in forty years.
+The current keepers of this Alfa Romeo 6C 2500 Sport Freccia d’Oro have decided it’s time to move on to their next project and have made the decision to sell.

 You open the massive door (so designed to allow easy access for both front and rear passengers) and slip in behind the wheel.
 The car had been recently driven and today was a warm day in Brisbane so it should not require the choke to start.
 Insert the original key (which itself is a work of art!), pump the throttle twice and push the starter and the engine fires immediately and settles into an easy idle.
 In a matter of minutes the car is warm enough to take out on the road.
 First impressions are how easy it is to drive.
 It just goes about its business in a very efficient manner.
 The car has obviously been well sorted as it glides over a few local speed bumps without any complaint.
 Once prompted the car pulls strongly through the rev range and the gear change (through the four speed column shift) is smooth and precise.
 Drive it a little harder and ‘that’ Alfa Romeo pedigree is very obvious!
 The car handles really well for quite a big car and the brakes pull the car up efficiently.